moodboom/cloudflare-sync-dns/README.md

 * optionally run firewall and LAN scripts, and ensure all hosts are resolving
 * only after everything is verified, update the local copy of the IP

+## Installation
+* Install a recent version of node.js
+* Clone the repository
+* Copy cloudflareSettings-template.json to cloudflareSettings.json and adjust accordingly
+* Add a cron job to run the script regularly.
+Every minute should work well, as most of the time it just does a local check.

 [Documentation](https://bitpost.com/wiki/Cloudflare-sync-dns) | [News](https://bitpost.com/news)

 Note there is also a command console for a few admin commands.